Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 2. Response to treatment:

-• Dogs that respond well to medications, particularly medications like ACE inhibitors, diuretics, and pimobendan, can have an extended lifespan.
-Regular adjustment of therapy to the course of the disease is crucial.
+• Dogs that respond well to medication, especially drugs like ACE inhibitors, diuretics, and pimobendan, may have a longer lifespan.
+Regular adjustments to the therapy based on the course of the disease are crucial.

-• Dogs that are already showing severe symptoms such as heart failure or arrhythmias at the time of diagnosis usually have a poorer prognosis.
+• Dogs that already show severe symptoms such as heart failure or arrhythmias at the time of diagnosis generally have a poorer prognosis.
 In advanced stages of DCM, life expectancy can be limited to months to about a year.

 4. Complications:

 • Complications such as severe arrhythmias or sudden heart failure can significantly shorten the life of a dog with DCM.
-Sudden cardiac death is a possible, although not common, consequence of the disease.
+Sudden cardiac death is a possible, though not frequent, consequence of the disease.

 Average life expectancy

-• Early to mid-stage: With early diagnosis and good disease control, dogs with DCM can often live another 1 to 3 years.
+• Early to middle stage: With early diagnosis and good control of the disease, dogs with DCM can often live for another 1 to 3 years.

-• Advanced stage: For dogs already showing symptoms of advanced heart failure at diagnosis, the average life expectancy is shorter, often less than 1 year.
+• Advanced stage: In dogs that already show symptoms of advanced heart failure at the time of diagnosis, the average life expectancy is shorter, often less than 1 year.

-A carefully tailored treatment plan that includes regular veterinary monitoring, a heart-healthy diet, and avoiding stress can help improve quality of life and extend life.
+A carefully tailored treatment plan, including regular veterinary checkups, a heart-healthy diet, and stress reduction, can help improve quality of life and extend lifespan.
 Owners should focus on maximizing the dog's comfort and well-being, even as the disease progresses.

-While DCM is a serious diagnosis, many dogs can still enjoy a significant period of good quality of life, especially with early treatment.
-However, the exact life expectancy varies considerably and the prognosis should always be assessed in close collaboration with an experienced veterinarian.
+While DCM is a serious diagnosis, many dogs, especially with early treatment, can still enjoy a considerable period of good quality of life.
+However, the exact life expectancy varies significantly, and the prognosis should always be assessed in close collaboration with an experienced veterinarian.

 Treatment methods for common diseases of the Airedale Terrier